 - ABM Protocol #19- Breastfeeding Promotion in the Prenatal Setting

-- The First Step Discusses the importance of exclusive breastfeeding and how choosing a Texas Ten Step hospital benefits both mom and baby.
+- Texas Ten Step Facilities: Helping Mothers Reach their Breastfeeding Goals (flyer).
+Discusses the importance of choosing a Texas Ten Step hospital benefits both mom and baby and introduces the Ten Steps to Successful Breastfeeding.

 - Breastfeeding Mother’s Bill of Rights Developed by NY State- provides prenatal education training for staff and community.